ruby-hacking-guide/ruby-hacking-guide.github.com/syntree.md

 * the others (pure semantic analysis)

-For example, "@return@ outside of a method" is a check in order not to make the rule too complex.
+For example, "`return` outside of a method" is a check in order not to make the rule too complex.
 Since this error is a problem of the structure, it can be dealt with by grammar.
 For example, it's possible by defining the rules separately for both inside and